7 Ways Employers Can Prevent Allergies at Work

 Of the many conditions affecting employee health, sufferers of allergies at work often take the back seat.
 This is even more concerning since most of us suffer from allergies from time-to-time or frequently.

-A study published in the Asthma and Allergy Foundation of America cites that 50 million Americans suffer from allergy every year.
+A study published in the Asthma and Allergy Foundation of America cites that 550 million people in the United States of America suffer from allergy every year or get an allergy attack. .
 It also states that the costs affecting the economy because of allergy exceeds $18 billion and rightfully so.

 Let’s take into account a typical workplace.
 Working with different people, machines, commodities, means countless variables at play.
 Any of these can easily trigger an allergic reaction to affect the safety and health of your employee.